ILIAS-eLearning/ILIAS/Services/Cron/README.md

   for this cron job is not correct and MUST be adjusted.
 * `STATUS_NO_ACTION`
-  This status will indicate that the cron job did not perform any action.
+This status indicates that the cron job did not perform any action.
-  Examples to set the this action:
+Possible reasons to set this action:
   * A cron job responsible to sent emails didn't sent emails at all.
   * A cron job responsible for deleting orphaned objects did not find any object to delete.
   * A lucene cron job decided that the index does not require an update.